 Wander among the original temples, theatres, plazas, paths and colonnaded streets; all enclosed within the remaining city walls.
-Within the city walls have been found the remains of settlements dating from the Bronze Age, the Iron Age, the Hellenistic, Roman, Byzantine, Umayyad and Abbasid periods, indicating human occupation at this location for more than 2,500 years.
+A history that goes beyond the Romans at a place inhabited with settlements dating from the Bronze Age, the Iron Age, the Hellenistic, Roman, Byzantine, Umayyad and Abbasid periods, indicating human occupation at this location for more than 2,500 years.

-The most impressive sight inside the city is the unique oval shape forum.
-This is truly rare, since every Roman city was built on a perfect grid of perpendicular street, based on the centre, the Forum, also square or rectangular, but not oval.
-From the Forum, the Cardo Maximus keeps most if it’s columns on both sides of the street, making both an impressive sight.
-Also the Hippodrome is beautifully preserved, and you can see carriages competitions as part of the tour.
+The most impressive sight within is the unique oval-shaped forum.
+This is truly rare, since every Roman city was built on a perfect grid of perpendicular streets, meeting at the very hear of what is known, the Forum, also square or rectangular, but never oval.
+From the Forum, the Cardo Maximus keeps most if it’s colonnade at both sides of the street, making both an impressive sight.

 Elsewhere around the city you will find the thermae, houses and palaces with mosaic floors, monuments, fountains; the North and South Theatres and the South Gate which leads outside the complex at the other end.
 The enormous nymphaeum built in 191 AD is one of the finest of the Roman Empire, and the Temple of Artemis as one of the best preserved in Jerash.

 As this was a day trip from our base in Amman, there’s not much I can say about a recommended place to stay.
 Jerash is a small city built side by side the ancient site, and does have some hotels but very limited choice.
 A good and reasonable point to start your search is by checking some of our preferred affiliate hotel search engine such as Hotels.com, Booking.com, Expedia, Otel.com, Agoda, Opodo or Ebookers.